 Man sues Olive Garden after allegedly finding a rat foot in his soup

+Man sues Olive Garden after allegedly finding a rat foot in his soup: ‘A stabbing pain in his mouth’

 ‘We have no reason to believe there is any validity to this claim,’ Olive Garden spokesperson says